 Stick with these numbers and pay attention to how you are feeling after sleeping in order to figure out whether you are sleeping enough or not.

-The best quality sleep comes when you are in a deep phase, that typically takes place in the first third to half of the night.
-That is why it is highly recommended going to bed well before midnight.
+The best quality sleep comes when you are in a deep phase, which typically takes place in the first third to half of the night.
+That is why it is highly recommended to go to bed well before midnight.